MSLNZ/rpi-smartgadget/README.rst

-A Raspberry Pi is used for the Bluetooth Low Energy connectivity and the MSL-Network_ package allows any computer (independent of the operating system) on the same network as the Raspberry Pi to request information from the Smart Gadget's that are within the Bluetooth range of the Pi.
+A Raspberry Pi is used for the Bluetooth Low Energy connectivity and the MSL-Network_ package allows any computer (independent of the operating system) on the same network as the Raspberry Pi to request information from the Smart Gadgets that are within bluetooth range of the Pi.

 Tested with a Raspberry Pi 3 Model B+ running Raspbian GNU/Linux 9 (stretch).